 Unigold is subject to Canada's Corruption of Foreign Public Officials Act (the "Anti- Corruption Legislation"), which prohibits Unigold or any officer, director, employee or agent of Unigold or any shareholder of Unigold acting on its behalf from paying, offering to pay, or authorizing the payment of anything of value to any foreign government official, government staff member, political party, or political candidate in an attempt to obtain or retain business or to otherwise influence a person working in an official capacity.
 The Anti-Corruption Legislation also requires public companies to make and keep books and records that accurately and fairly reflect their transactions and to devise and maintain an adequate system of internal accounting controls.
 Unigold's international activities create the risk of unauthorized payments or offers of payments by Unigold's employees, consultants or agents, even though they may not always be subject to Unigold's control.
 Unigold discourages these practices by its employees and agents.
 However, Unigold's existing safeguards and any future improvements may prove to be less than effective, and Unigold's employees, consultants and agents may engage in conduct for which Unigold might be held responsible.
-Any failure by Unigold to adopt appropriate compliance procedures and ensure that Unigold's employees and agents comply with the Anti-Corruption Legislation and applicable laws and regulations in foreign jurisdictions could result in substantial penalties or restrictions on Unigold and its share price.
+Any failure by Unigold to adopt appropriate compliance procedures and ensure that Unigold's employees and agents comply with the Anti-Corruption Legislation and applicable laws and regulations in foreign jurisdictions could result in substantial penalties or restrictions on Unigold's ability to conduct business in certain foreign jurisdictions, which may have a material adverse impact on Unigold and its share price.